Take Action at the Cancer Center

 Mass Spectrometry Before — Not After — Ovarian Tumor Growth

 Mass spectrometry is often used to detect the precise location of cancer after a tumor has formed.
-Research led by members of the UI Cancer Center’s Cancer Biology Program, Dr. Laura Sanchez, PhD, Assistant Professor of Pharmaceutical Sciences, and Joanna Burdette, PhD, Professor of Pharmaceutical Sciences and Associate Dean for Research and Graduate Programs in the UIC College of Pharmacy, has taken them in the opposite direction.
+Research led by members of the Cancer Center’s Cancer Biology Program, Dr. Laura Sanchez, PhD, Assistant Professor of Pharmaceutical Sciences, and Joanna Burdette, PhD, Professor of Pharmaceutical Sciences and Associate Dean for Research and Graduate Programs in the UIC College of Pharmacy, has taken them in the opposite direction.
 In their research, they are utilizing the technology’s chemistry before a tumor grows so that drugs can be used to more successfully treat the disease in areas that may have been overlooked.

 According to the American Cancer Society, Ovarian cancer ranks fifth in cancer deaths among women in the US.
 Additionally, it accounts for more deaths than any other cancer of the female reproductive system.
 A woman’s risk of getting ovarian cancer during her lifetime is about one in 78, while her lifetime chance of dying from the disease is about one in 108.
 (These statistics don’t reflect low malignant potential ovarian tumors).

 In the UI Cancer Center’s catchment area, Cook County, from the years 2013 to 2017:

 - Ovarian cancer diagnosis rates were 11 out of 100,000 women.
 Of those, 11.8 per 100,000 were white women, while 11.1 per 100,000 were Black women.